'Terrible accident' recounted in 911 tapes of Tracy Morgan crash

-NEW YORK A woman who witnessed a multicar collision on a New Jersey highway that critically injured comedian Tracy Morgan and killed one of his associates called 911 to report a "terrible accident," according to audio recordings released on Tuesday.
+NEW YORK, June 10 A woman who witnessed a multicar collision on a New Jersey highway that critically injured comedian Tracy Morgan and killed one of his associates called 911 to report a "terrible accident," according to audio recordings released on Tuesday.

 "There's a terrible accident.
 The car flipped.
 It's on its side," the unidentified woman told an emergency operator moments after the early Saturday crash in which a Wal-Mart tractor trailer slammed into a limousine van carrying Morgan and several other people.